 KEY LOSSES: G Jason Hart (trade, Clippers).

-EYES ON: Williams.
-Followed Chris Paul's rookie of the year campaign by having the stronger 2006-07 season.
-Paul now has the upper hand again in their friendly rivalry after his runner-up MVP finish last season, so now it's Williams turn to answer again - but not until after he returns from sprained ankle that will keep him out of the season opener.
+by having the stronger 2006-07 season.
+Paul now has the upper hand again in their friendly rivalry after his runner-up MVP finish last season, so now it's Williams turn to answer again.

 OUTLOOK: With two Olympians in Williams and Boozer, a deep bench and one of the league's best home-court advantages, Jazz seem set up for a deep playoff run.
 Must show they can win on the road after inexcusable 17-24 mark last season.

 LAST SEASON: 50-32, lost to Los Angeles Lakers 4-0 in first round of playoffs.